turbot/terraform-provider-steampipecloud/docs/resources/workspace_connection.md

 - `workspace_handle` - (Required) The handle of the workspace to add the connection to.
 - `connection_handle` - (Required) The handle of the connection to add to workspace.
+- `organization` - (Optional) The organization ID or handle to create the connection association in.

 ## Attributes Reference